deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 Once the weights can no longer be adjusted to reduce error — i.e. once the likelihood of the parameters given the output reaches its peak — the model can be used to categorize input for which no labels exist, inferring sentiment expressed by text in the wild.

 ## <a name="code">Just Give Me the Code</a>

+You can find our full implementation of [sentiment analysis with Word2vec here](https://github.com/deeplearning4j/twitter_sentiment_analysis).

 ## <a name="resource">Other Resources</a>